-Course grading/evaluations:
+Course Grading/Student Performance Evaluation:

 All written work must reflect original thought, critical engagement with the course materials, and college-level writing proficiency.
 A grade of "C" or better must be earned in order for the course to meet General Education Requirements.

 The student is expected to be self motivated and disciplined and will need to log on regularly throughout the week in order to keep abreast on class activities, assignments, discussion posts, announcements, and updates.
 It is the student's responsibility for accessing the course and becoming familiar with all due dates for assignments.
 Due dates are subject to change.

-40% Exams

-30% Research Paper
+40% Exams 30% Research Paper 10% Discussion Posts 20% Thesis/Outline

-0% Revel Reading Quizzes 10%

-Discussion Posts

-20% Thesis/Outline